pubnub/objective-c/README.md

 Streamed operation method calls return Results and Statuses via listeners.
 For example:

-1. [Calling a subscribe operation](Example/PubNub/PNAppDelegate.m#L260) will return Result objects (received messages) to the (didReceiveMessage listener)[Example/PubNub/PNAppDelegate.m#L504] and Status objects  (such as PAM errors, Connect, Disconnect state changes) to the (didReceiveStatus listener)[Example/PubNub/PNAppDelegate.m#L533]
+1. (Calling a subscribe operation)[Example/PubNub/PNAppDelegate.m#L260] will return Result objects (received messages) to the (didReceiveMessage listener)[Example/PubNub/PNAppDelegate.m#L504] and Status objects  (such as PAM errors, Connect, Disconnect state changes) to the (didReceiveStatus listener)[Example/PubNub/PNAppDelegate.m#L533]

-2. [Calling a presence operation](Example/PubNub/PNAppDelegate.m#L250) will return Result objects (Such as Join, Leave Presence Events) to the (didReceivePresenceEvents listener)[Example/PubNub/PNAppDelegate.m#L513] and Status objects to the (didReceiveStatus listener)[Example/PubNub/PNAppDelegate.m#L533]
+2. (Calling a presence operation)[Example/PubNub/PNAppDelegate.m#L250] will return Result objects (Such as Join, Leave Presence Events) to the (didReceivePresenceEvents listener)[Example/PubNub/PNAppDelegate.m#L513] and Status objects to the (didReceiveStatus listener)[Example/PubNub/PNAppDelegate.m#L533]

 Non-Streamed operation method calls use completion blocks which return either a result or status object.
 An example of this can be seen in the [history call example](Example/PubNub/PNAppDelegate.m#L432).